Payam Akhavan

-Payam Akhavan (پیام اخوان) is an Iranian-born Canadian lawyer.
-He is nominated as a Member of the Permanent Court of Arbitration at The Hague by Bangladesh.
-He is a Senior Fellow at Massey College at the University of Toronto and is a visiting adjunct at its Faculty of Law.
+Payam Akhavan (پیام اخوان) is an Iranian-born Canadian human rights lawyer.
+He is a barrister at Twenty Essex Chambers in London, a member of the Permanent Court of Arbitration in The Hague since 2016, and an Associate Member of the Institut de Droit International.
+He is also the Human Rights Chair and senior fellow at Massey College at the University of Toronto, a former professor at McGill University Faculty of Law, and a recipient of the Law Society of Ontario's Human Rights Award and an honorary doctorate.

-He was previously Legal Advisor to the Office of the Prosecutor of the International Criminal Tribunal for the former Yugoslavia at The Hague and special advisor to the International Criminal Tribunal for Rwanda.
+He was previously Special Advisor on Genocide to the Prosecutor of the International Criminal Court, a legal advisor to the office of the prosecutor of the International Criminal Tribunal for the former Yugoslavia at The Hague and special advisor to the International Criminal Tribunal for Rwanda.
 He has served as legal counsel in cases before the International Court of Justice, the International Criminal Court, the European Court of Human Rights, and the Supreme Courts of Canada and the United States.